BSO

 Ideology of a Pothole

 Back in the early 1990's I attended some sort of public meeting devoted to changing the charter of Springfield in a number of ways, but primarily to allow for ward representation.
 Ward representation did indeed come to Springfield many years later, but not as the result of anything that happened at the dull affair I'm referring to.
-In fact the only reason that I recall that meeting at all is because of an interesting exchange that took place between the then Mayor Robert T. Markel and a citizen (Fred Whitney?) who wanted a change in the charter to make the city's non-partisan elections reflect the political party the candidates belong to.
+In fact, the only reason that I recall that meeting at all is because of an interesting exchange that took place between the then Mayor Robert T. Markel and a citizen (Fred Whitney?) who wanted a change in the charter to make the city's non-partisan elections reflect the political party the candidates belong to.

 In response to that suggestion, Markel said that he felt it would be an unnecessary distraction to introduce party politics into municipal affairs, because he thought that there was no real philosophy of government behind most local issues.
 "There is no ideology to fixing potholes."
 Markel said.

-I believe that the Mayor was wrong on several points.
+I believe that the Mayor was wrong about that on several points.
 First, it is silly to say that because the city elections are officially non-partisan, that party affiliation doesn't matter.
-If you doubt that, ask anyone who ever tried to run for office or get a government job in Springfield who wasn't a part of Springfield's Democrat Party machine.
+If you doubt that, ask anyone who ever tried to run for office or get a government job in Springfield who wasn't a part of Springfield's Democrat Party political machine.

 But even in the specific context of what Markel referred to - the fixing of potholes in the streets - there are profound philosophical questions that must be answered before one can cast the first shovel of pitch into the hole.
 For example, whose responsibility is it to fix holes in the street?
 The public or the people who live on the street?
 Who should pay for it?
 Taxpayers in general or the people who drive on the road?
 Who should do the repair work?
 City workers or a private firm hired to fix it?
 There is even a moral dimension: Where does the city get the material to fix the pothole?
 From the lowest bidder or from a firm with political connections?
 Who will be hired to fix the pothole - the most qualified person or a politician's unemployable brother-in-law?
 All these questions and more, and how you answer them, are directly related to what political ideology you believe in.

 So actually the reverse of what Markel suggested is true.
 Not only is there an ideological dimension to even the smallest matters of government, but the smaller the matter, the more clear the ideological issues are and therefore the more passionate the feelings of the electorate.
-It can be easy to get lost in the complexities of a big tax bill being debated in Washington D.C. but everybody knows what the issues are when a pothole is being repaired (or failing to be repaired) and the public reaction is likely to be much more fierce.
+It can be easy to get lost in the complexities of a big tax bill being debated in Washington D.C. but everybody knows what the issues are when a pothole is being repaired (or failing to be repaired) and the public reaction is likely to be much more robust.

 Take for example the trash fee controversy in Springfield.
 It is hardly an issue of enormous importance in the range of Springfield's problems, but it has none the less been the subject of a long, bitter debate.
 The trash fee dates back to when Springfield was placed under a State Control Board.
 The Board's job was to sort out Springfield's finances after several decades of grossly incompetent management by a corrupt Democrat Party machine that had driven the city to the brink of bankruptcy.
 In trying to raise some desperately needed cash, the Control Board decided to temporarily charge an extra fee to residents to get their trash picked up.

 The public was righteously pissed-off.
 For one thing, picking up the trash had always been just another public service included with the price of your property taxes.
 To suddenly treat it like a special service requiring a special fee felt to most citizens like an obvious rip-off.
-But more importantly, it was just plain wrong, after all the money that had been stolen by Springfield's crooks, to then turn to the long-suffering taxpayers and demand that they cough up the cash to cover the resulting shortfall.
-Whatever Springfield's problems, absolutely none of them were in any way caused because the residents of Springfield were under-taxed.
+But more importantly, it was just plain wrong, after all the money that had been stolen by Springfield's political crooks, to then turn to the long-suffering taxpayers and demand that they cough up the cash to cover some of the resulting shortfall.
+Whatever Springfield's problems, none of them were in any way caused because the residents of Springfield were under-taxed.
 On the contrary, the struggling remnants of the city's business community were (and still are) the most highly taxed of any of the 351 cities and towns in Massachusetts.
 To many observers, the trash fee seemed like a case of punishing the victims.

 Saulmon/Murray graphic